Rawal77/Conquering_Responsive_Website/README.md

 # Using max-width
 using max-width ensures that content doesnot go away from one screen to all the way over the other.

+# Using CSS units
+Viewport width and height are fantastic units for setting on your viewport basis.
+Just make sure that you test things on your smaller devices too.
+As sometimes content may get overflown.